• Skip to primary navigation

 Instructions

-• Heat oven to 375°F. Line a baking sheet with aluminum foil and spread potatoes and onions evenly on the baking sheet.
+1. Heat oven to 375°F. Line a baking sheet with aluminum foil and spread sliced potatoes and sliced onions evenly on the baking sheet.
 Place a cooling rack on the baking sheet, over top of the potatoes and onions.

-• Stir together olives, lemon zest and garlic in a small bowl.
+2. Stir together the chopped olives, 1 teaspoon lemon zest, and the minced garlic in a small bowl.
 Set aside.
-In a separate small bowl, mix together the paprika, olive oil, salt and pepper to form a paste.
+In a separate small bowl, mix together 1 ½ Tablespoons smoked paprika, 1 ½ teaspoons olive oil, ¾ teaspoon kosher salt, and ⅛ teaspoon freshly ground black pepper to form a paste.
 Set aside.

-• Using sharp kitchen shears, trim excess skin and fat from the chicken thighs.
+3. Using sharp kitchen shears, trim excess skin and fat from the chicken thighs.
 Cut a slit along the bone of the chicken thigh, and carefully cut the bone from the thigh, being careful not to cut any holes in the chicken.
+(If you don't have kitchen shears, carefully use a paring knife to cut away excess skin, fat, and bones from the chicken).

 Notes